Disclosure: As an Amazon Associate EssentialPicks earn from qualifying purchases.

-Generic projectors are big and bulky devices which are great for a fixed location.
+Generic projectors are big and bulky devices that are great for a fixed location.
 But if you are someone who has to travel and switch between the office and home for work, this ultra-small Apeman mini DLP projector will serve you well.

 It is so small that it can be easily carried in a backpack, without sacrificing much of space.
-It has an inbuilt battery which can run up to 2.5 hours on a full charge.
+It has an inbuilt battery that can run up to 2.5 hours on a full charge.
 The inbuilt battery pack can also be used to charge your phone in case you need to.

 Here are some of its main features:

 - 854 x 480 Resolution (Supports 1080p output)